Skip to content

 Final Rule: 42 CFR Part 2, Confidentiality of Substance Use Disorder Patient Records

-On July 15, 2020, a final rule revising the federal regulations governing the Confidentiality of Substance Use Disorder Patient Records, 42 CFR Part 2 (Part 2), was released by the Substance Abuse and Mental Health Services Administration (SAMHSA), U.S. Department of Health and Human Services.
-The rule will go into effect on August 14, 2020.
-A SAMHSA fact sheet outlining the changes is here and the final rule here.
+On February 16, 2024, a final rule revising the federal regulations governing the Confidentiality of Substance Use Disorder Patient Records, 42 CFR Part 2 (Part 2), was released by the Substance Abuse and Mental Health Services Administration (SAMHSA), U.S. Department of Health and Human Services.
+The rule will go into effect on April 16, 2024, with a two year implementation period.
+A U.S. Department of Health and Human Services fact sheet outlining the changes is here and the final rule here (.pdf).

 Medical leadership for mind, brain and body.